reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/course-overview.md

 Peek into the power of Haxe macros, which is the ultimate feature that allows us to write programs using programs.

+## The Teaching Team

+### Andy Li (instructor)

+Andy is a member of the Haxe Foundation.
+He maintains various aspects of the Haxe toolkit, including the software packages, continuous integration/deployment, the websites, the jQuery externs etc. He has over 6 years of Haxe programming experience , and he enjoys speaking about Haxe in conferences like [World-Wide Haxe (WWX)](http://wwx.silexlabs.org/2016/talks/andy-li.html), [Hong Kong Open Source Conference (HKOSCon)](http://2015.opensource.hk/agenda/topic/transcompiling-towards-the-freedom-of-programming-language-and-platform-choice/), and [PyCon HK](http://2015.pycon.hk/schedule/topics/haxe-a-statically-typed-language-that-compiles-to-python-and-more/).

+Andy obtained a Ph.D. in the School of Creative Media, City University of Hong Kong.
+His research interests fall in the field of mobile human-computer interface, interactivity, and augmented reality.
+During his Ph.D. study, he taught a number of bachelor degree courses about video games and interdisciplinary practices, and this was how he learned the joy of teaching.

+### more to come!

 ## FAQ

 ### What Haxe targets will be covered in the course?